Skip to content

 Mini-FAQ

 • Can I feed a vertical with ladder line or open wire?
 Yes.
-It’s still an unbalanced system if one conductor is tied to the counterpoise/radials.
-The challenge is managing coupling to the environment so the line doesn’t become an unintended radiator.
+It is still an unbalanced system if one conductor is tied to the counterpoise or radials.
+The challenge is managing coupling to the environment so the line does not become an unintended radiator.

 • Is coax an unbalanced line?
 Not inherently.
 In pure differential mode, coax carries equal-and-opposite currents inside the structure.
 What gets called “unbalanced” is common-mode current on the outside of the shield when the antenna system is asymmetric or missing proper current control.

 • What does a choke balun actually do?
-It raises impedance to common-mode current so the outside of the shield (or any “third conductor” path) can’t participate in the antenna.
-It doesn’t “balance” by magic; it blocks the unwanted current path.
+It raises impedance to common-mode current so the outside of the shield, or any third-conductor path, cannot participate in the antenna.
+It does not “balance” by magic; it blocks the unwanted current path.

 • Why does my SWR change when I move the feedline?
-Because the feedline (or nearby metal) is coupling into the antenna system and altering the current distribution.
-That’s a classic sign the return path/common-mode path is not controlled.
+Because the feedline or nearby metal is coupling into the antenna system and altering the current distribution.
+That is a classic sign the return path/common-mode path is not controlled.

 • Does DC grounding the coax fix common-mode at HF?
 Not by itself.
 DC behavior and HF common-mode behavior are different.
 A coax can be DC bonded and still carry RF current on the outside of the shield unless common-mode is addressed with proper choking and system symmetry.